jbustamante35/DRaCALAtron/README.md

     Download all files and folders from this GitHub page and place into desired directory.
 Then either:

-        1) Set Path to this directory
-            Execute program by typing "QuantDRaCALA" in the console
+        1) Set Path to this directory in Matlab Execute program by typing "QuantDRaCALA" in the console

         2) Use Matlab's Package App tool to package the program as an executable Matlab app